 The Bonds are offered when, as and if issued by the District subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
-Delivery of the Bonds in book-entry form through the facilities of DTC is expected on April 14, 2020.
+Certain legal matters will be passed on for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
+Delivery of the Bonds in book-entry form through the facilities of DTC is expected on August 17, 2021.